Soundlvl/table-talk/README.md

 ### Creating a Game (GM)
 1. Launch TableTalk
+2. Allow access to local network
-2. Create a new table with your campaign name
+3. Create a new table with your campaign name
-3. Set up world languages and pick a theme from the GM menue
+4. Set up world languages and pick a theme from the GM menue
-4. Share the connection URL or QR code with players
+5. Share the connection URL or QR code with players
-5. Start your adventure!
+6. Start your adventure!

 ### Joining a Game (Player)
 1. Navigate to the GM's server URL
-2. Select your campain's table from the list
+2. Select your campaing's table from the list
 3. Create your character:
    - Choose a character name
    - Select known languages